akanadocs/docs-test/ag/bindings/using_messaging_binding.md

 ##### Authentication Required

 * If the AMQP binding will be used to authenticate an AMQP registry where AMQP destinations or targets are located, or to authenticate the AMQP system itself, authentication may be required.
-To enable authentication, select the checkbox and specify the username  and password credentials.
+To enable authentication, select the check-box and specify the username  and password credentials.

 ##### Connection